gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective.md

 All that was basically to show you that dividing by Z gives us perspective and that WebGL conveniently does this divide by Z for us.

-But there's still some problems.
+But there are still some problems.
 For example if you set Z to around -100 you'll see something like the animation below

 <img class="webgl_center" src="resources/z-clipping.gif" style="border: 1px solid black;" />